ao-agents-hackathon-band-of-the-hawk/technical_doc/README.md

-### *The Astral Plane*
+Astral Plan

 #### **1. Introduction: A New Paradigm for Personalized and Persistent AI**

-The Astral Plane project represents a comprehensive, vertically integrated system architected to facilitate the creation and operation of highly personalized, adaptive AI agents.
-Our primary objective is to fundamentally shift the paradigm from static, pre-trained models to a new class of AI entities capable of continuous, meaningful evolution based on longitudinal user interaction.
-This is achieved through a novel synthesis of a hybrid training framework, a secure and dynamic inference backend, and a high-fidelity conversational interface.
+The Astral Plane project is an end-to-end, vertically integrated system designed to enable the creation and use of highly personalized, adaptive AI agents.
+Our main goal is to fundamentally change the paradigm from static pre-trained models to a new class of AI entities that can evolve continuously in a meaningful way based on longitudinal user interaction.
+This is attained via a new integration of a hybrid training system, a secure and dynamic inference backend, and a high-fidelity conversational interface.

-This architecture is built on a core philosophy: to create a model that **lives forever and learns forever**.
-It is not a disposable tool but a persistent companion, a digital extension of its user that grows, remembers, and adapts over its entire lifecycle.
-This document details the core technologies and architectural pillars that make this vision a reality.
+This architecture is based on a central philosophy: to build a model that **lives forever and learns forever**.A digital surrogate of its operator that learns, remembers, and improves throughout its lifecycle. **All of the custom tools and frameworks described in this document were created specifically for this project and constructed utilizing HyperBEAM's enveironment.**

 ---